 Today, epidural analgesia is the most widely used method of pain relief in childbirth.
 This does not mean that the method is free of complications or contraindications, but these are considered to be of minor importance and is generally an infrequent event.
 In general, the gains outweigh the losses and epidurals are now regarded as a safe method for both mothers and babies provided there are no specific medical indications that advise against or prevent using this anaesthesia and informed consent has been obtained from the expectant mother.
 However, each case must be analysed individually by trained and qualified professionals.
-The pain must be understood as a socially, constructed concept involving psychological, educational, cultural, and sociological factors, which must be examined from the standpoint of subjective perceptions and context.
+Pain must be understood as a socially, constructed concept involving psychological, educational, cultural, and sociological factors, which must be examined from the standpoint of subjective perceptions and context.
 Context influences the perception of pain, and how individuals address their suffering or the decision not to suffer.

 Benefits of pain relief: less pain is good; mother is more relaxed and can participate more in exercises and pushing; post-delivery mother is fresh to feed and take care of the baby; caesarean section will not require repeat anaesthesia; labour is faster; lactation sets it early; post-op pain can be taken care.

-Points to be taken care when taking epidural: your centre should have the facility; your gynaecologist should be confident and trained for epidural analgesia; there can be a little chance of fetal distress, hence everyone to be vigilant; it can be tackled well if taken care; in second stage there is a chance of a patient getting free of pain and start sleeping and stop pushing hence chance of instrumental delivery high but nothing to worry as it can be dealt easily if the patient knows the steps.
+Points to be taken care of when taking epidural: your centre should have the facility; your gynaecologist in Delhi should be confident and trained for epidural analgesia; there can be a little chance of fetal distress, hence everyone to be vigilant; it can be tackled well if taken care; in second stage there is a chance of a patient getting free of pain and start sleeping and stop pushing hence chance of instrumental delivery high but nothing to worry as it can be dealt easily if the patient knows the steps.

 Medically indicated in these patients: marked obesity; high chances of caesarean; severe pre-eclampsia, high risk for general anaesthesia, patients with mitral stenosis